kavros/chatbot/README.md

 - **PostgreSQL Database** with AWS Aurora DSQL integration
 - **Continuous Deployment** via GitHub Actions
 - **Infrastructure as Code** using Terraform

+## 📦 Deployment

+The project uses GitHub Actions for continuous deployment:

+- **Main branch** → Deploys to development environment
+- **Production branch** → Deploys to production environment

+Deployment includes:

+1. Building and testing the frontend
+2. Deploying frontend to S3
+3. Building and packaging the Lambda function
+4. Deploying Lambda function to AWS
+5. Running database migrations

 ## 🛠️ Tech Stack